AnshuSharma111/Gemini-Study-Jams-25/Session 3 - Supervised PEFT Using LoRA Continued/RESOURCES.md

 # 🚀 Session 3: Advanced LoRA Techniques & Transformer Architecture Deep Dive

 Welcome to Session 3!
-This session takes you beyond the basics into advanced LoRA applications, architectural insights, and cutting-edge parameter-efficient fine-tuning techniques.
-We'll explore how LoRA interacts with decoder-only transformer architectures and implement sophisticated PEFT strategies.
+This session takes you beyond the basics into advanced architectural insights and the theory behind LoRA.
+We'll explore how LoRA interacts with decoder-only transformer architectures and address concerns while Fine Tuning.

----
 ---

 ## 📚 Advanced Research Papers